IBMDevConnect/k8s-microprofile-hol/README.md

 Run `bx cs cluster-config <cluster_name>` to download the configuration file that allows you to access the cluster.
 It tells you to run a `export` command.
 Copy-paste to execute that command.

+> Important Note: If you restart your terminal at any time, this exported ENV var goes away causing `kubectl` commands to stop working.
+This is because `kubectl` doesn't know where your cluster is anymore.
+You can bypass this by putting the EXPORT command in your terminal startup, such as a `.bash_profile` script.
+You can also save this `EXPORT` command and run it whenever you launch a new terminal.

 Run `kubectl cluster-info` to ensure that you're connected to the running Kubernetes Cluster.
 You should see something like this:

 ```